 What is the benchmark used to determine political salaries?

-In 2012, the salary of an entry-level Minister (i.e., job grade MR4) was benchmarked to the median income of the top 1,000 income earners who were Singapore citizens, with a 40 per cent discount to reflect the ethos of political service.
+Under the current framework, the salary of an entry-level Minister (i.e., job grade MR4) is benchmarked to the median income of the top 1,000 Singapore Citizen income earners in 2012, with a 40 per cent discount to reflect the ethos of political service.

-The salary levels of other political appointment holders were determined based on their salary ratios to MR4 and reflected their roles and responsibilities.
+The salary levels of other political appointment holders are determined based on their salary ratios to MR4, and reflects their roles and responsibilities.

 Need more help?